 The original homeland of the Alabama-Quassarte Tribal Town is in Alabama.
 These two tribes, the Alabama and Quassarte, merged and became members of the Creek Confederacy in 1763.
 The Alabama-Quassarte came to Oklahoma during Indian removal in 1835 and settled near Wetumka in the east-central part of the state.

 The language of the Alabama-Quassarte is part of the Muscogean language family.

 Apache Tribe of Oklahoma

 The Apache Tribe of Oklahoma originated in the Great Plains area of the United States: Arizona, Colorado, Texas, and Mexico.
-They settled in Oklahoma around Anadarko (southwest part of the state) in 1800.
+They settled in Oklahoma around Anadarko (the southwest part of the state) in 1800.
 The Apache Tribe of Oklahoma has its own unique Apache language.

 For more information visit www.apachetribe.org

 The Caddo language is a dialect of the Southern Caddoan language.
 Their language is endangered, as only a few elderly speakers remain.
-The Caddo were known for trading and for their elaborate pottery.
-The Caddo were the earliest American Indians known as mound builders.
+The Caddo were known for trading and for their elaborate pottery and they were the earliest American Indians, known as mound builders.
 They built mounds to bury their dead, celebrate lives, and to honor offerings to spirits.

 Around 1869, the Cheyenne and Arapaho arrived in Indian Territory near El Reno.
 The headquarters for the Cheyenne and Arapaho Tribes is in Concho, Oklahoma.